Alternativa activist Yulia, who pretended to be a buyer, said: “She [Barnokhon] said that she met a man online and wanted to date him.

 “She was not interested in the further fate of her children and told me that ‘after the deal is done, we do not know each other’.”

-According to activists, Barnokhon had changed her mind and refused to sell her daughter after being talked out of the deal by her relatives — possibly due to threats of child custody litigation or criminal charges related to parental neglect.
+According to activists, Barnokhon had changed her mind and refused to sell her daughter after being talked out of the deal by her relatives — possibly due to threats of child custody litigation.